-U.S. biodiesel production reached a new monthly high in June of 81 million gallons, marking a third consecutive month of record volumes.
+WASHINGTON -- U.S. biodiesel production reached a new monthly high of 81 million gallons in June, according to the latest EPA statistics, marking a third consecutive month of record volumes.

-Biodiesel production in the first half of 2011 has already eclipsed production for all of 2010.
-Despite the weak economy, the biodiesel industry is on track to produce at least 800 million gallons this year, more than double biodiesel production of 315 million gallons last year, when Congress allowed the biodiesel tax incentive to temporarily lapse, according to the National Biodiesel Board.
+Biodiesel production in the first half of 2011 has already eclipsed production for all of 2010, the National Biodiesel Board reported.
+Despite the weak economy, the biodiesel industry is on track to produce at least 800 million gallons this year, more than double biodiesel production of 315 million gallons last year, when Congress allowed the biodiesel tax incentive to temporarily lapse.
+Congress reinstated the tax incentive earlier this year.

 "We've dramatically increased production and doubled our number of employees at a time when many industries are shrinking or treading water," said Ben Wootton, owner of Keystone Biofuels in Camp Hill, Pa.
 "It's like night and day from 2010.
 I think that's a testament to biodiesel's staying power as an advanced biofuel and also to strong federal policy.
-We're a young industry, and we wouldn't be where we are today without the tax incentive - and a lot more people would be standing in the unemployment line."
+We're a young industry, and we wouldn't be where we are today without the tax incentive -- and a lot more people would be standing in the unemployment line."

 "Policy makers should take a look at our experience over the last couple of years,” added Joe Jobe, CEO of the National Biodiesel Board.
 “It's a textbook case in how sound energy policy equates to sound economic policy.
 Congress should not allow the biodiesel tax incentive to expire again at the end of this year.
 In this kind of economy, we need every tool we have."

 Since the introduction of the $1-per-gallon biodiesel tax credit in 2005, U.S. biodiesel production climbed steadily until 2010, when Congress allowed it to lapse.
 Production immediately plummeted from a record of about 700 million gallons in 2008 to about 315 million gallons in 2010.